Understanding Property Tax Adjustments After a House Fire

 Rebuilding or Selling: Tax Implications

-Selling a fire-damaged property “as-is” maintains the reduced assessment for the new owner.
-However, market value may be lower than your reduced assessed value, affecting your sale price.
+Selling a fire-damaged house “as-is” preserves the lowered evaluation for the new buyer.
+Nevertheless, the market value could be less than your lowered assessed value, impacting your selling price.

 Consider timing carefully if you plan to rebuild.
 Some homeowners benefit from completing reconstruction before the next assessment cycle to avoid multiple reassessments.